 A PFI or Servicer of any Government MBS Mortgage agrees that at any reasonable time, as notified by the MPF Provider, Ginnie Mae or its designated agent may examine and audit the Mortgage Loans serviced by the PFI or Servicer, and all books, records, or information of the PFI or Servicer or relating to any Government MBS Mortgage Loans serviced by the PFI or Servicer or its participation in the Government MBS product, or bearing on the PFI's or Servicer's compliance with the requirements of the MPF Program with respect to the Government MBS product, its management or its financial structure, including but not limited to, all mortgage documents, mortgage servicing records, mortgage records, and banking records for funds directly or indirectly related to the Government MBS Mortgage Loans.
-Ginnie Mae also shall have the right to perform such audits on any of the PFI's or Servicer's Subservicers, trustees, agents or other representatives of PFI or Servicer including, but not limited to, an affiliate of a PFI or Servicer that services Government MBS Mortgage Loans.
+Ginnie Mae also shall have the right to perform such audits on any of the PFI's or Servicer including, but not limited to, an affiliate of a PFI or Servicer that services Government MBS Mortgage Loans.